This very flavorful oven baked chorizo frittata is paleo and keto. It’s super easy to make and very tasty!

 How to store leftover chorizo frittata

 Once completely cool, you can keep leftovers in the fridge, in an airtight container, for up to 4 days.
-Reheat the leftovers gently, in the microwave on 50% power, 10 seconds per slice.
+Reheat them gently, in the microwave on 50% power, 10 seconds per slice.

 More tasty frittata recipes

 I typically publish a new healthy recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!